fastfetch

 Q: I WANT THE DOCUMENTATION!

 Here is the documentation.
-It is generated from JSON schema but you won't like it.
+It is generated from the JSON schema, but you might not find it very user-friendly.

 Q: How can I customize the module output?